crosscap/cs61a-learning/note.md

 - Functions, which we have been creating since the beginning of the course, and
 - Bound methods, which couple together a function and the object on which that method will be invoked
     > object + function = bound method

+## Looking Up Attribute Names on Classe

+1. If the object is an instance, then assignment sets an instance attribute
+2. If it names an attribute in the class, return the attribute value.
+3. Otherwise, look up the name in the base class, if there is one.
+4. If the attribute is a function, return a bound method.

+## Designing for Inheritance

+- Don't repeat yourself; use existing implementations
+- Attributes that have been overridden are still accessible via class objects
+- Look up attributes on instances whenever possible

+## Inheritance and Composition

+- Inheritance is best for representing is-a relationships
+- Composition is best for representing has-a relationships